Wall Street Analyst Upgrade fuboTV Inc. [FUBO]. What else is Wall St. saying

 Sponsored

-FuboTV Inc. (NYSE: FUBO), the leading sports-first live TV streaming platform, announced today its preliminary third quarter 2022 results.
-Revenue and subscriber growth for North America (NA) are expected to exceed previously issued guidance.
+Fubo Sports Network, the live, free-to-consumer TV network from FuboTV Inc. (NYSE: FUBO), the leading sports-first live TV streaming platform, has announced that it has signed a new, multi-year renewal with Gilbert Arenas and Josiah Johnson, hosts of No Chill with Gilbert Arenas.
+The popular original TV series will premiere its third season on October 27 at 3 p.m.
+ET / noon PT on YouTube and on Fubo Sports Network’s linear channel on October 30 at 7 p.m.
+ET/PT as the 2022-23 NBA season begins.
+No Chill is also available in audio form across podcast platforms.

-The results of the trading session contributed to over 11331386 shares changing hands.
-Over the past one week, the price volatility of fuboTV Inc. stands at 10.78% while the volatility over the past one month is 9.31%.
+It opened the trading session at $3.62, the shares rose to $3.64 and dropped to $3.45, the range by which the price of stock traded the whole day.
+The daily chart for FUBO points out that the company has recorded -4.49% loss over the past six months.
+However, it is still -56.03% lower than its most recent low trading price.

-The market cap for FUBO stock reached $636.04 million, with 185.30 million shares outstanding and 169.37 million shares in the current float.
-Compared to the average trading volume of 16.53M shares, FUBO reached a trading volume of 11331386 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 16.66M shares, FUBO reached to a volume of 10720290 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FUBO shares is $6.20 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FUBO stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.